-- In a large bowl, mix all ingredients evenly
+- In large bowl mix all ingredients evently

 - Form into meatballs

-- Heat frying pan with olive oil so it is well coated on medium-high heat
+- Heat frying pan with olive oil on medium-high heat

-- Add the meatballs a few at a time
+- Add meatballs a few at a time

-- Let them brown and then move around to brown all sides (about 5 to 8 minutes total – don’t let them burn)
+- Let them brown and then move around to brown all sides (about 5-8 minutes total).
+Don’t let them burn.

-- The larger the frying pan the more meatballs you can fry and that saves time (I use my 5.5qt Cuisinart saute pan which I bought at Amazon)
+- The larger the frying pan the more meatballs you can fry and that saves time.
+I use my 5.5qt Cuisinart saute pan which I bought from Amazon years ago.